wallabyjs/console-ninja/README.md

 # Console Ninja

 Console Ninja is a VS Code extension that displays `console.log` output and **errors** directly in your editor from your running browser or node application.
-It's like your browser dev tools console tab or terminal output from your node app, but instead of having to context switch, values are connected to you code and displayed ergonomically in your editor.
+It's like your browser dev tools console tab or terminal output from your node app, but instead of having to context switch, values are connected to your code and displayed ergonomically in your editor.

 ![preview](https://console-ninja.com/images/docs-main.gif)

 ## Current status

 Console Ninja is available for everyone to use for free.
-It's still very early days of the product, so we would appreciate if you [let us know](https://github.com/wallabyjs/console-ninja/issues) about any issues/bugs that you may find and any feature requests that you may have.
+It's still very early days for the product, so we would appreciate if you [let us know](https://github.com/wallabyjs/console-ninja/issues) about any issues/bugs that you may find as well as any feature requests that you may have.

 While we will probably commercialize Console Ninja at some point, we don't have any immediate plans to do so.
 Regardless, we plan to always have a free version available and any commercial offering would probably provide more advanced features.